ankschoubey/old-blog/_posts/philosophy/core-values/responsibility/karma/2023-05-24-v1-keep-karma-ledger-clean.md

 last_modified_at: 2023-05-24T20:42:15.242622
 permalink: /v1/karma-ledger/
 image: /images/v1-karma-ledger.jpg
-read_this_when: you are thinking if there is a reward in good action.
+read-this-when: you are thinking if there is a reward in good action.
 Or if you think you can get away by avoiding responsibility.
 ---

 Photo by <a href="https://unsplash.com/@aaronburden?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Aaron Burden</a> on <a href="https://unsplash.com/photos/CKlHKtCJZKk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>